tomskija/Production-Prediction-ML/README.md

 **SHAP Explainability** — TreeExplainer runs on the final best RF model, producing beeswarm summary plots, bar charts, and waterfall plots for individual prediction breakdowns.
 Feature rankings printed to console at the end of every run.

-**Bayesian Neural Network** — Optional PyTorch BNN with Langevin dynamics MCMC sampling runs in parallel on the same train/test split as the RF, enabling direct model comparison.
+**Bayesian Neural Network** — Optional BNN with Langevin dynamics MCMC sampling runs in parallel on the same train/test split as the RF, enabling direct model comparison.
 Produces convergence plots and P10/mean/P90 uncertainty bands.
-Toggle via `run_bnn` in `testOrg.json`.
+Two implementations available — PyTorch (`bnn_pt.py`) using `torch.distributions.Normal` and TensorFlow (`bnn_tf.py`) using `tensorflow_probability.distributions.Normal`.
+Toggle via `run_bnn` and `bnn_library` in `testOrg.json`.

 **SQL Data Layer** — Well data is read from and results are written back to a database.
 SQLite is used locally for development; PostgreSQL runs as a dedicated Docker service in production.
 Run metadata, model performance, and selected features are persisted per run and available for the UI layer to query.